embj-org/ej/guides/src/02-BuilderSDK.md

 ## Step 2: Convert our build shell script to Rust code

-As a reminder, our current build script looks likes this:
+As a reminder, our current build script looks like this:

 ```bash
 cmake -B ${SCRIPTPATH}/kmer/build-pi \